 - Programs that focus on strong connection with Israel and Jewish Identity

 - What is your policy in terms of camper supervision?

-Camp Hatikvah’s staff-to-camper ratio of one staff member to every four campers exceeds industry standards.
+Camp Hatikvah’s counsellor-to-camper ratio of one counsellor to every four campers exceeds industry standards.
 Supervision at Hatikvah is full-time, night and day.
-Staff members accompany campers to and from activities during the day and are present with the campers during these activities.
-For campers aged 6-12, there is always at least one staff member in the cabins at bedtime and throughout the night.
-For the older campers aged 13-14 and SITs aged 15, staff members are always close by.
+Counsellors accompany campers to and from activities during the day and are present with the campers during these activities.
+For campers aged 6-12, there is always at least one counsellor in the cabins at bedtime and throughout the night.
+For the older campers aged 13-14 and SITs aged 15, counsellors are always close by.
 Regular “bed checks” are consistently performed throughout the night.
 On the waterfront, safety and supervision are paramount.
 All waterfront activities are designed and supervised by dedicated lifeguards and certified waterfront staff.
 Head staff, dock staff and medical teams have 24hr communication protocols and are in constant contact via dedicated 2-way radio, monitored by the Camp Director.

 - What security measures are in place at the Camp?